darkturo/sha256-benchmarks/README.md

 ## Motivation

-I've been curious about where do sha256 implementations stand in terms of performance on either CPU and GPU for a while.
-I'm aware that this is not a new question, and that is majorly accepted that ASICs and FPGAs can do the best in this terrain (We talk hundreds of Terahashes per second).
+I've been curious about where sha256 implementations stand in terms of performance on a desktop or server.
+How many hashes (double hashes) per second can a general purpose hardware (CPU or GPU or mix) achieve as of today?

+I'm aware that this is not a new question, and that it is majorly accepted that ASICs and FPGAs can do the best in this terrain.
+We talk about hundreds of Terahashes per second when it comes to the latest ASICs vs a few thousands(?) of hashes per second on a computer for general use.

-I've been looking around for an answer to my question but haven't been very lucky.
-How many hashes (double hashes) can we compute per second with a current CPU or GPU?  ...
+I've been looking around for an answer to my question but haven't been very lucky...

 So I have decided to find out myself.

-**DISCLAIMER**: I do not intend to provide an exhaustive benchmark here, this is project is fueled by curiosity and spare time.
+**DISCLAIMER**: I do not intend to provide an exhaustive benchmark here, this project is fueled by curiosity and spare time.